wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ### WavefrontSender

 Part of instrumenting an application is to choose and set up a mechanism for sending metrics and trace data to the Wavefront service, as described in [Step 1](step-1-prepare-to-send-data-to-wavefront) above.
+You can choose between:

+* Sending data directly to the Wavefront service, also called [direct ingestion](direct_ingestion.html).
+* Sending data to a [Wavefront proxy](proxies.html), which then forwards the data to the Wavefront service.

 Your choice is represented in your microservice's code as an object of type `WavefrontSender`.
 This object encapsulates the settings you supply when you instrument your microservice, either through the [quickstart setup steps](#option-1-quickstart) or the [custom setup steps](#option-2-custom-setup).
-These settings must match the information you provided in [Step 1](step-1-prepare-to-send-data-to-wavefront) above.
+The settings in your microservice must match the information you provided in [Step 1](step-1-prepare-to-send-data-to-wavefront) above.

 **Note:** The [custom setup steps](#option-2-custom-setup) enable you to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
 If you are using direct ingestion, you can optionally change the defaults for batching up the data to be sent.